-2.6.1 Cooperation with other Rail Freight Corridors
+2.7.1 Cooperation with other Rail Freight Corridors

-Most of the EU documents (e.g. Regulations and Directives) require that all Rail Freight Corridors should cooperate with each other in order to harmonize their approach, procedures and organizational structure as possible.
+Rail Freight Corridors cooperate with each other in order to harmonize their approach, procedures and organizational structureas possible.

-In this respect the RFCs cooperate and coordinate together as an RFC network on different meetings and events as well as in dedicated associations (e.g. the RailNetEurope (RNE) European Association of Infrastructure Managers and Allocation Bodies (IMs/Abs).
+In this respect the RFC Amber is a Member of the RFC Network and in which it cooperates and coordinates with other corridors as well as in dedicated associations (e.g. the RailNetEurope (RNE) European Association of Infrastructure Managers and Allocation Bodies (IMs/Abs).
+In the RFC Network meetings RFC Amber is represented by the Managing Director.

-2.6.2 Coordination at EU-level
+2.7.2 Coordination at EU-level

-At EU-level the RFCs are invited to attend dedicated meetings with the EC such as the Single European Railway Area Committee for RFCs WG which presents a platform for discussion on actual topics among the European Commission, the Member States and the RFCs, RNE and further sector associations such as CER, EIM, etc and it is under the coordination of the EC.
+At EU-level the RFCs are invited to attend dedicated meetings with the EC such as the Single EuropeanRailway Area Committee for RFCs WG which presents a platform for discussion on actual topics among the European Commission, the Member States and the RFCs, RNE and further sector associations such as CER, EIM, etc and it is under the coordination of the EC.
 On these meetings the RFCs have a possibility to comment the EC transport policy as well as the working documents and may raise questions concerning the correct interpretation and application of legal instruments towards the EC.
 The development of common, overall sector-wide solutions are handled, one crucial of such initiative is the development of the Handbook for International Contingency Management to avoid critical losses for the sector and economy as such.